10 Natural Treatments for Cold Sores

 Before implementing any kind of natural treatment, we recommend cleaning the affected area with antibacterial soap and water.
 This will keep the virus from spreading any further.

 Garlic is a natural antiviral element that’s ideal for fighting off cold sores.
-All you have to do is cut a clove of garlic in half and rub it on the blister for a few seconds.

 Milk is rich in lysine, a component which helps to inhibit arginine, the amino acid responsible for causing oral herpes breakouts.
 Therefore, you can speed up the healing process with this milk treatment.
 Just dip a cotton ball in a bit of milk and rub it on the cold sore.